heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 happens if too many customers arrive?
 The restaurant will run out of space and resources, exhausting the restaurant manager (the operating system).

-This approach is not suitable for production as space and resources are limited on a given system.
+This approach is not suitable for use in a production (customer facing) environment as space and resources are limited on a given system.

 When discussing the thread pool approach, an analogy is to think of a restaurant with a limited number of tables.
 When a new customer arrives, the restaurant